 1. The Adventures of Huckleberry Finn by Mark Twain (1884)

-This book gets to head the list because although Twain was from Missouri, many people cite Huckleberry Finn as one of the most influential Southern novels.
+This book gets to head the list, as many people cite Huckleberry Finn as one of the most influential Southern novels.
 It’s a humorous but also poignant odyssey of two runaway boys on the Mississippi River.

 2. The Awakening by Kate Chopin (1899)